 If you’re ready for a major kitchen remodel, then you’re about to drop some serious cash.
-The “Remodeling Impact Report” from the NATIONAL ASSOCIATION OF REALTORS® says the national media cost of a complete kitchen renovation closes in on $60,000.
+The “Remodeling Impact Report” from the National Association of REALTORS® says the national media cost of a complete kitchen renovation closes in on $65,000.

 So how do you keep your expensive new kitchen from being the leisure suit of design, with an ROI that disappears faster than sour milk down a sink drain?

 Two words: white kitchen.

 “White has stood the test of time because it’s clean and fresh,” says award-winning designer Mick de Giulio, of de Giulio Kitchen Design in Wilmette, Ill.
 “And those two words — clean and fresh — are classic words for describing a great kitchen.
 There isn’t a better way to approach design.”